hinantin/RedTyp/instructions_on_recipe_creation.md

-This file describes how a user can create their own 2-way FST recipe in such way that our python implementation can interpret it.
+This file describes how a user can create their own 2-way FST recipe in such a way that our python implementation can interpret it.

 The structure of a 2-way FST is simple.
 Consider the following 2-way FST recipe for Initial-C reduplication: